Are These Construction Stocks Undervalued Right Now?

 The proven Zacks Rank system focuses on earnings estimates and estimate revisions to find winning stocks.
 Nevertheless, we know that our readers all have their own perspectives, so we are always looking at the latest trends in value, growth, and momentum to find strong picks.

-One stock to keep an eye on is Toll Brothers (TOL).
-TOL is currently sporting a Zacks Rank of #1 (Strong Buy), as well as a Value grade of A.
+One stock to keep an eye on is D.R.
+Horton (DHI).
+DHI is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock is trading with a P/E ratio of 5.53, which compares to its industry's average of 5.61.
+DHI's Forward P/E has been as high as 10.24 and as low as 5.53, with a median of 7.62, all within the past year.

-We also note that TOL holds a PEG ratio of 0.21.
-This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
-TOL's PEG compares to its industry's average PEG of 0.48.
-Over the last 12 months, TOL's PEG has been as high as 0.75 and as low as 0.18, with a median of 0.56.
+Finally, investors should note that DHI has a P/CF ratio of 6.57.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 7.53.
+Over the past 52 weeks, DHI's P/CF has been as high as 11.77 and as low as 6.57, with a median of 9.17.

-Investors should also recognize that TOL has a P/B ratio of 1.32.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 1.36.
-Over the past 12 months, TOL's P/B has been as high as 1.70 and as low as 1.25, with a median of 1.46.
+Another great Building Products - Home Builders stock you could consider is Loma Negra Compania Industrial Argentina (LOMA), which is a # 1 (Strong Buy) stock with a Value Score of A.

-Tri Pointe Homes (TPH) may be another strong Building Products - Home Builders stock to add to your shortlist.
-TPH is a # 2 (Buy) stock with a Value grade of A.
+Loma Negra Compania Industrial Argentina is currently trading with a Forward P/E ratio of 4.24 while its PEG ratio sits at 0.13.
+Both of the company's metrics compare favorably to its industry's average P/E of 5.61 and average PEG ratio of 0.48.

-These are just a handful of the figures considered in Toll Brothers and Tri Pointe Homes's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that TOL and TPH is an impressive value stock right now.
+These are only a few of the key metrics included in D.R.
+Horton and Loma Negra Compania Industrial Argentina strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, DHI and LOMA look like an impressive value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report